Illinois VA Loan Information

 Picking an Eligible Property

-The VA loan will allow qualified borrowers to purchase the following kinds of properties
+The VA home loan will allow qualified buyers to purchase the following kinds of properties

 • A single-family home often called a stick-built home

 • Multi-unit property.
 This can be a duplex or even a 4-plex.
-The main requirement is that the qualifying borrower must live in one of the units as their primary residence.
+The main requirement is that the qualifying buyer must live in one of the units as their primary residence.

-Any type of property that is zoned as commercial is not allowed for the VA mortgage.
+Any type of property that is zoned as commercial is not allowed for the VA home loan.
 Investment or rental properties are also not allowed.

 Documenting Your Household Income

-One of the main document requirements of the VA mortgage is proving your annual income.
+One of the main document requirements of the VA loan is proving your annual income.
 Generally speaking, people use one of the following methods to document their income.

 • For people that own a business, you will be asked to provide the last 2 year’s business tax returns as well as the last 2 year’s private tax returns.
 You may also be asked for a current cash flow statement